sujith-eag/vu-library/docs/java/java_core/06_methods/02_method_overloading.md

 Result : 3.42
 ```

-ovlDemo( ) is overloaded four times.
-The first version takes no parameters, the second takes one integer parameter, the third takes two integer parameters, and the fourth takes
+`ovlDemo( )` is overloaded four times.
+* First version takes no parameters
+* Second takes one integer parameter
+* Third takes two integer parameters
-two double parameters.
+* Fourth takes two double parameters.

-Return types cannot be used to differentiate overloaded methods.

-Method overloading supports polymorphism because it is one way that Java implements
-the “one interface, multiple methods” paradigm.

-There is no rule stating that overloaded methods must relate to one another.
-However,
-from a stylistic point of view, method overloading implies a relationship.
-While you can use the same name to overload unrelated methods, you should not.
+Same name can be used to overload unrelated methods, you should not.
+From a stylistic point of view, method overloading implies a relationship.

-___

-#### Overloading Constructors
+## Overloading Constructors

 Like methods, constructors can also be overloaded.
 Doing so allows you to construct objects in a variety of ways.